How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Why Choosing the Right Provider in Los Angeles Is Important

-People in Los Angeles have many options for giving birth, but the variation between hospitals and practices can be vast.
+Families in Los Angeles have many options for giving birth.
+But the variation between hospitals and practices can be vast, and rates can differ widely from one hospital to the next, even within the same area of the city.
 This means your experience can look dramatically different depending on where and with whom you give birth.
+This decision is truly important.

-C-section rates vary significantly across LA hospitals, from the low 20 percent range to over 40 percent.
+1. C-section rates vary considerably throughout LA hospitals, from the low 20 percent range to over 40 percent.

-LA has a robust community midwifery network for home birth and birth center options.
+6. LA has a well-established community midwifery network for home birth and birth center options.

-Los Angeles hospitals do not offer water birth.
-Some hospitals allow laboring in water, but none allow delivering the baby in the tub.
-If water birth is a priority, consider a home birth or birth center option.
+There are no hospitals in Los Angeles that offer water birth.
+Some hospitals allow laboring in the water (shower or bathtub), but none are set up for pushing a baby out in the water.
+If water birth is a priority for you, consider a home birth or birth center option.

 Spotlight: Moxie Birth Center in South Pasadena, CA

 One truly unique option in the LA area is Moxie Birth Center in South Pasadena.
 Moxie offers a hybrid model that combines midwifery care with in-house obstetric collaboration for families in the LA area.
-This gives families the benefits of midwife-led care with integrated medical support when needed.
+This provides families with the benefits of midwife-led care, with integrated medical assistance as needed.

 Moxie Birth Center offers:

-This model is particularly valuable for families who want the support of the midwifery model, combined with the reassurance of integrated medical care.
+This model is beneficial for families who want the support of the midwifery model, combined with the reassurance of integrated medical care.

 What Kind of Birth Do You Want?
-You can start by asking yourself some questions.
+Start by asking yourself some questions.

-Your ideal provider depends on your personal birth values, your comfort level, and your medical needs.
-Learning about what will help you feel confident and safe is essential and unique to you and your previous lived experience.
+Your ideal provider depends on your personal birth values, comfort level, and medical needs.
+Learning about what will help you feel empowered and safe is essential and unique to you and your previous lived experience.

 Ask yourself:

-Do I prefer longer, more personalized prenatal visits?
+• Do I prefer longer, more individualized prenatal visits?

-Do I want continuity with one provider or comfort working with a group?
+• Do I want continuity with a single provider, or do I prefer working with a group?

 If your goal is a low-intervention or physiologic birth